khawarizmus/hijri-week-calendar/README.md

 npm run test
 ```

-To run the test with tier user interface, run the following command (this will open a browser window and generate a coverage report as well)
+To run the test with a user interface, run the following command (this will open a browser window and generate a coverage report as well)

 ```bash
 npm run test:ui